aralroca/aralroca.com/posts/etiketai.md

 ---
-title: Labelai - speed up training your AI models with a free open source app
+title: Etiketai - speed up training your AI models with a free open source app
 created: 09/20/2020
-description: I've launched Labelai.
+description: I've launched Etiketai.
 Training AI models are now more friendlier.
 Use it from any device ensuring security.
 It has support for ImageNet and YOLO.
 tags: machine-learning, tensorflow, javascript
 cover_image: /images/cover-images/19_cover_image.jpeg
 cover_image_mobile: /images/cover-images/19_cover_image_mobile.jpeg
 cover_image_vert: /images/cover-images/19_cover_image_vert.jpeg
 cover_color: '#EFF0F2'
-dev_to: labelai-speed-up-training-your-ai-models-with-a-free-open-source-app-51ld
+dev_to: etiketai-speed-up-training-your-ai-models-with-a-free-open-source-app-51ld
 ---

-I'd like to tell you why I made **[Labelai](https://github.com/aralroca/labelai)**, a tool that makes it easier to train image recognition AI models (ImageNet, YOLO and its variants) from any device ensuring security.
+I'd like to tell you why I made **[Etiketai](https://github.com/aralroca/etiketai)**, a tool that makes it easier to train image recognition AI models (ImageNet, YOLO and its variants) from any device ensuring security.

 ## A little bit of context